 Market Dynamics

 Abstract copyright UK Data Service and data collection copyright owner.
-The Cyber Security Breaches Survey, 2020 was run to understand organisations' approaches and attitudes to cyber security, and to understand their experience of cyber security breaches.
-Its aim was to support the Government by providing evidence that can inform policies which help to make Britain a safer place to do business online.The data have been collected annually since 2016 to understand the views of UK organisations on cyber security.
-Data is collected on topics including online use; attitudes of organisations to cyber security and awareness of Government initiatives; approaches to cyber security (including investment and processes); incidences and impact of a cyber security breach or attack; and how breaches are dealt with by the organisation.
-This information helps to inform Government policy towards organisations, including how best to target key messages to businesses and charities so that they are cyber secure (and so that the UK is the safest place in the world to do business online).
-The study is funded by the Cabinet Office as part of the National Cyber Security Programme.
-The underlying data are useful for researchers to better understand the response across a range of organisations (rather than averages) and for wider comparability over time.
+The Cyber Security Breaches Survey, 2024 (CSBS) was run to understand organisations' approaches and attitudes to cyber security, and to understand their experience of cyber security breaches.
+The aim of the survey was to support the Government by providing evidence that can inform policies which help to make Britain a safer place to do business online.
+Details of changes for the 2024 survey can be found in the Technical Annex documentation.
+These surveys have been conducted annually since 2016 to understand the views of UK organisations on cyber security.
+Data are collected on topics including online use; attitudes of organisations to cyber security and awareness of Government initiatives; approaches to cyber security (including investment and processes); incidences and impact of a cyber security breach or attack; and how breaches are dealt with by the organisation.
+This information helps to inform Government policy towards organisations, including how best to target key messages to businesses and charities so that they are cyber-secure (and so that the UK is the safest place in the world to do business online).
+The study is funded by the DSIT as part of the National Cyber Security Programme.
+The underlying data are useful for researchers to better understand the response across a range of organisations and for wider comparability over time.
 The survey originally only covered businesses but was expanded to include charities from the 2018 survey onwards.
 From 2020, the survey includes a sample of education institutions (primary and secondary schools, further and higher education).
 Please note that the UK Data Service only holds data from 2018 onwards.
-Further information and additional publications can be found on the GOV.UK Cyber Security Breaches Survey, 2020 webpage.
-Main Topics: Views, experiences and behaviours of organisations (UK businesses and charities) on cyber security and cyber security breaches.
+Further information and additional publications can be found on the GOV.UK Cyber Security Breaches Survey 2024 web page.
+Main Topics: Organisational cyber security, views, experiences and behaviours of organisations (UK businesses, charities and educational institutions) on cyber security and cyber security breaches.
 Multi-stage stratified random sample

 The Cyber Security Breaches Survey, 2021 (CSBS) was run to understand organisations' approaches and attitudes to cyber security, and to understand their experience of cyber security breaches, especially in light of the COVID-19 pandemic.
 The aim of the survey was to support the Government by providing evidence that can inform policies which help to make Britain a safer place to do business online.
 Details of changes for the 2021 survey can be found in the Technical Annex documentation.